The guide you need to get stronger, be faster, and improve your Rugby game.

 A3.
 Squat to crawl x8/side

-B. The first barbell exercise of programme x 12 reps @ 20kg
+B. The first barbell exercise of the program x 12 reps @ 20kg

 C. Slowly work up to ~50% of your first working weight over 2 sets for 6 reps